 Moving away from the ‘cooler’ parts of the city, I give you three examples of street art/graffiti in unlikely places.
 The top two photos seen below were taken in Eppendorf, a neighbourhood known mostly for its snobbishness, extremely affluent residents and exquisitely pretty buildings (combined, of course, with sky-high rents).
 Neither street art nor graffiti are commonplace in this area, as you might expect.
 Whilst I somewhat dislike the desecration of the colourful art in the first picture, I can’t help but smile at it.
-Whoever slapped ‘Gucci’ over this childlike, innocent scene obviously had something to say about the way of life in this part of Hamburg, and I’d be lying if I said I didn’t feel ‘looked down on’ when we lived there for a while.
+Whoever slapped ‘Gucci’ over this childlike, innocent scene obviously had something to say about the way of life in this part of Hamburg, and I’d be lying if I said I didn’t feel somewhat snubbed during our time living in the area.

 The abandoned corner shop slathered in tags and mindless scribbles was weirdly comforting to me on my morning commute, as it made Eppendorf seem more ‘real’.
 Just around the corner from the overpriced chain coffeehouses and designer boutiques, to my knowledge that building still squats there, empty and unused.
 I’m not sure how this is acceptable to the residents, but I rather like it.
 Finally there’s a disused piece of land in Barmbek next to a derelict building, which since the time the photo was taken has been almost entirely demolished.
 I enjoy finding secluded, unexpected splashes of colour, and was struck by the starkness of the contrast between the overgrown greenery and brutal-looking concrete walls surrounding it.